 SANDY An 18-year-old Draper resident was killed in a two-car accident Thursday afternoon.

-Just after 2:30 p.m., the man was driving on 1300 East near 12100 South when he took a turn going too fast on a wet road with bald tires, said Sandy Police Sgt.
+Just after 2:30 p.m., the teen was driving on 1300 East near 12100 South when he took a turn going too fast on a wet road with bald tires, said Sandy police Sgt.
 Victor Quezada.

 "He goes around the bend, does a 360, starts a second 360, ... and as he's spinning a SUV in the opposite lane rounds the corner and broadsides him.
 The SUV driver had no time to stop," Quezada said.

-The impact from the crash threw the young man's car 75 to 100 feet into a wall.
+The impact from the crash threw the teen's car 75 to 100 feet into a wall.

 Alexander Duncan Jordan was pronounced dead at the scene.
-A 42-year-old woman driving the SUV suffered a possible broken ankle, and a 6-year-old girl in the SUV sustained a small cut on her wrist, Quezada said.
+A 42-year-old woman driving the SUV suffered a possible broken ankle, and a 6-year-old female passenger in the SUV received a small cut on her wrist, Quezada said.

 The driver of the SUV will not be cited, he said.